 Moving Day Miami unites families, friends and communities in the fight against PD.
-The walk is a celebration of movement that features a family friendly walk course and a Movement Pavilion featuring an array of activities including yoga, Tai Chi, Pilates.
+The walk is a celebration of movement that features a family friendly walk course and a Movement Pavilion featuring an array of activities including yoga, An ancient Chinese martial art and exercise characterized by gentle, flowing movement couple with breathing.
+Has been shown to improve symptoms of PD., Pilates.
 The aim is to encourage people to stay active and move for better health.
 Studies show that movement is beneficial and proven to help manage the symptoms of PD, improving flexibility and mobility.

 For Joseph Mintzer, age 56, who has had PD for six years, Moving Day has become an important annual activity. " Every year is a new challenge for me, and I am so glad to be able to walk at the 2016 Moving Day Miami for my fifth straight year.
 I am thankful that the annual walk helps bring awareness to the community regarding the daily challenges facing everyone living with this incurable disease.”